updated February 2022, originally published October 2021

 Thomas Hill Organics

-Lunch at Thomas Hill Organics was our first meal in Paso Robles and it was the perfect introduction to the food culture of the Central Coast.
+Lunch at Thomas Hill Organics was the perfect introduction to the food culture of the Central Coast.
 We sat on the back patio facing a huge sign that, if you weren't already indulging, demanded "WINE."
-The way we spent the early afternoon there is how I want to spend an entire afternoons for days at a time: trying cheese, drinking wine, and getting to know our hostess Debbie because I'm just over here manifesting the same kind of escape from the city for the organic farm and food life on the Central Coast.
+The way we spent the early afternoon there is how I want to spend an entire afternoons for days at a time: tasting cheese, drinking wine, and getting to know our hostess Debbie because I'm just over here manifesting the same kind of escape from the city for the organic farm and food life on the Central Coast.

 Thomas Hill Organics